-Course Requirements for the Clinical Psychology Option (45 to 48 hours minimum)
+Course Requirements for the Clinical Psychology Concentration (48 hours minimum)

 For about half of the courses listed below there are course prerequisites.
 If a course does not have a prerequisite listed, then there are none and the student may enroll in that course at any time.